Rayhatron/Simon-game/README.md

+Classic Simon game made to help pass time and test your memory.

-Classic simon game in html 5, css 3, javascript and sass for development.
+Technologies used: html 5, css 3, sass, vue.js and grunt.